task-proxemics/XLeRobot/README.md

 <img width="598" alt="Examples" src="https://github.com/user-attachments/assets/ca418604-13fc-43bf-811a-6036a4455a69" />

-Though these👆 are only staged photos, but this shows what **XLeRobot** platform is capable of under its hardware limits.
-(Sorry the scenes are a little messy, but hey, that's life.)
+These👆 are staged photos, but they demonstrate what the XLeRobot platform can achieve within its hardware limitations.
+(The scenes are a bit messy, but hey, that's life!)